 Joliet, Lockport and Lemont offer a fascinating insight into the history of the canal, from Joliet’s industrial heritage to picturesque Lemont with its downtown boutiques.
 The three towns are within a few miles of each other, and all have local history museums.
 Explore their downtown areas on foot or walk a section of the canal trail.

-Small towns have popped up all along the famous I & M Canal with quaint shops and antique stores, historic homes and tons of charm.
+Small towns have popped up all along the famous I & M Canal with quaint shops and antique stores, historic homes and lots of charm.
 Home to some of the best state parks in Illinois, Ottawa and Utica offer amazing opportunities to explore the Canal from the great outdoors.
 Follow the trail all the way to Starved Rock State Park.
-For museums, check out nearby LaSalle for the LaSalle Canal Boat and the Lock 16 Visitors Center and Café.
+For museums, check out nearby LaSalle for the LaSalle Canal Boat and the Lock 16 Visitors Centre and Café.
 And of course, you can walk along the historic I & M Canal State Trail.

 On May 14, 1804, the Expedition set out from Camp River Dubois on the east side of the Mississippi River near present-day city Hartford.
 It was the beginning of a historic Midwest to Pacific Ocean adventure.
 Today, you can visit the Lewis and Clark State Historic Site commemorating the camp where it all began.
 Located in Hartford, this site is known as National Trail Site #1.
-Some of the main attractions include a 14,000-square-ft. interpretive center and an outdoor replica of the Camp River Dubois structure.
+Some of the main attractions include a 14,000-square-ft. interpretive centre and an outdoor replica of the Camp River Dubois structure.

 Just south of Hartford, beneath the ground of Collinsville, lies the most sophisticated prehistoric native civilization north of Mexico.
 The Cahokia Mounds State Historic Site is a 2,200-acre tract housing the remains of the pre-Columbian Native American city of Cahokia.
 As the largest prehistoric structure in the Americas north of Mexico, Cahokia Mounds is a National Historic Landmark and one of only 23 UNESCO World Heritage Sites within the United States.